codetunez/mock-devices/README.md

 npm ci && npm run build
 ```

-Do this everytime the code is sync'd from the repo i.e. getting a new version of the app.
+Do this every time the code is sync'd from the repo i.e. getting a new version of the app.
 If you are experiencing issues with this step see the _Pre-Reqs and build issues_ step below

 #### Launching app (everyday use)
 From a command prompt navigate to the folder where the repo was sync'd and perform the following command